rnietoe/Training/docs/AWS/AWS Architect.md

 * Aurora global databases
     * primary region - read and write
     * secondary region - read only.
 Promoted when failure
+* Aurora store by default 6 copies of my data (2x3)

 1. From `RDS`, create Amazon Aurora database with PostgreSQL compatibility
 2. Tree instances are created:
-    * regional - with wirte and read endpoints
+    * regional - with writer and read endpoints
     * writer
     * reader

+3. From actions, create aurora read replica (writer and reader node)

 **Aurora Serverless**

 * capacity type: Serverless
 * You specify the minimum and maximum amount of resources needed, and Aurora scales the capacity based on database load.
 This is a good option for intermittent or unpredictable workloads.
-* only an endponint is created
+* only an endpoint is created

 ```js
 //test lambda function